 Let's do some visual exploration of our data using charts and graphs.
 Note that this is an exploratory phase and we're looking for insights in out data.
 We can accomplish this in Data Refinery interactively without coding.

 Visualizations tab to bring up the page where you can select columns that you want to visualize.
-Add
+Select

-Add Column to add another column.
+Add another column to add another column.
 Next add

 Remember that we are most interested in knowing how these features impact a loan being at the risk.
 So, let's add the